I have received many emails regarding Christmas in Australia and endeavour to acknowledge each one on this page.

 thank you soo much

 And you wonder why I maintain this web site.
-This little contact and the one at are the reason I keep it maintained.
+This little contact and the one at this link are the reason I keep it maintained.

 6 November 2010 - From Hazel |